fzero/lhl-lectures/w2d2bo-es6/README.md

 # ES6 features

 There are two main versions of Javascript being used these days - ES5 and ES6.
 The former is supported by all browsers and Node.js, while the latter is being implemented.
-As of the beginning of 2017, most browsers support around 90% of ES6, while Node supports almost all of it.
+As of the beginning of 2017, most browsers support around 90% of ES6, while Node supports pretty much all of it.

+The features listed below ar available in all modern browsers (this excludes Internet Explorer - use Edge instead if you like Windows).

 ## `"use strict";`

-This is actually an ES5 feature that instructs the Javascript interpreter to be more strict when checking code.
+This is an ES5 (yes, _five_) feature that instructs the Javascript interpreter to be more strict when checking code.
 It's triggered by adding the `"use strict";` string to the top of a file or function.
 [MDN has a detailed list of changes brought by strict mode](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode).

 ## `for...of` and `for...in`